 Door Frames and Glass

-• A fullview door, also sometimes referred to as a glass storm door, has glass running from the top to the bottom of the door.
-It allows the most open view of the outdoors and is the best storm door for highlighting an entry door.
-Look for decorative beveled glass for extra elegance or Low-E glass (low-emissive glass) to keep your home more comfortable and reduce energy use.
-Low-E glass keeps warmth in during the winter and reflects heat away during the summer.
-While allowing natural light in, a glass storm door helps block ultraviolet rays, reducing fading of your entry door or entryway furnishings.
+• A full-view door, or glass storm door, has glass running from the top to the bottom for the most open view.
+This is the best storm door for highlighting an entry door.
+Options include beveled glass and Low-E glass (low-emissive glass).
+Low-E glass keeps heat in during winter, reflects it during the summer and blocks ultraviolet rays to protect your entry door and furnishings.

-• A midview door offers a good view as well, but the glass doesn’t fill the frame.
-A metal panel or kickplate helps prevent damage to the door.
-This type of door can be a good option for a back entry that gets a lot of daily use.
+• A mid-view door offers a good view, but the glass doesn’t fill the frame.
+A solid bottom panel helps prevent damage, making it a good option for a back entry that gets daily use.

-• A highview storm door has a glass panel at the top of the door for outdoor views and a solid panel at the bottom that helps resist damage.
-Highview doors are another great option for entries that get a lot of use, combining protection from the elements with sturdy design.
+• A high-view storm door typically has glass at the top half and a solid panel as the bottom half — a sturdy option for entries that get a lot of use.

 Tip